 Data Governance Workflows

-Requests for information and reports is occurring all the time at higher education institutions.
-The Data Cookbook manages these requests and makes sure that the proper individuals get notified with its workflow capabilities.
+Requests for information and reports occur all the time at higher education institutions.
+The Data Cookbook manages these requests and makes sure that the proper individuals get notified when it is time for them to act.

 - Report Specification Request/Change Workflow